loopbackio/loopback-next/docs/site/Model.md

 ```

 Extensibility is a core feature of LoopBack.
 There are external packages that
-add additional features, for example, integration with the legacy juggler or
+add additional features, for example, integration with the juggler bridge or
 JSON Schema generation.
 These features become available to a LoopBack model
 through the `@model` and `@property` decorators from the `@loopback/repository`
 module.